 I spend a lot of time thinking about permaculture, anarchy, circus, and education.
 I love being in the wilderness, especially in the mountains and by the sea.
-I’ve co-written and choreographed an original musical called Hack, Punt, Tool.
-I train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar).
+I got hooked on the neuroscience of storytelling while co-writing and choreographing an original musical called Hack, Punt, Tool.
+My dream future is to train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar).

 Chapter Illustrators and Colorists

 Dominique Duong is an illustrator and comic artist working in London, UK.
 She graduated with First Class Honours in

 Illustration & Visual Communication from the University of Westminster.